press0/cache_api/README-Domino-Tools.md

 ```

 ## 1.2 S: Drive data access
-Read data from an S: Drive configured folder
+Read data from a configured folder on the LGIM S: Drive

 Domino API:
 ```